nismod/transport/DOCUMENTATION.rst

 average travel times, average travel costs) and national level (e.g. total CO2 emissions, total energy consumptions).
 The outputs are in csv and shapefile format, allowing them to be visualised with a software of choice.

+The units for energy consumptions are:
+- PETROL litres (l)
+- DIESEL litres (l)
+- LPG kilograms (kg)
+- ELECTRICITY kilowatt-hours (kWh)
+- HYDROGEN kilograms (kg)
+- CNG kilograms (kg)

+The units for other outputs are:
+- cost skim matrices: pounds GBP (£)
+- time skim matrices and link travel times: minutes (min)
+- CO2 emissions: kilgrams (kg)
+- vehicle-kilometres: vehicle-kilometres (vkm)
+- OD matrices: vehicles per day (v/d)

+Note that outputs are produced for only one (average) simulated day, so yearly values can be obtained by multiplying those values by 365 - in which case it may become more appropriate to use kilotonnes or megatonnes instead of kilograms, MWh or GWh instead of kWh etc.

 1.2 Rail Model